kylln20/WRO_FE_2023-24/README.md

 **Total Car Cost: $867 CAD**

-[^1]:This link is for the `Hiwonder TurboPi Car`, which uses the `HiWonder TurboPi HAT`.
+[^1]: This link is for the `Hiwonder TurboPi Car`, which uses the `HiWonder TurboPi HAT`.
 We contacted the manufacturer to purchase the HAT directly.

 <sup>*3D printed parts were made with the [`BambuLab P1P`](https://ca.store.bambulab.com/products/p1p)</sup>